Simulation Methods for Robust Risk Assessment and the Distorted Mix Approach: Introduction

 In this paper, we suggest a novel approach to deal with this problem.
 We focus on the downside risk of portfolios.
 Realistically, we assume that the marginal distributions of individual positions and their copula in the central area can be estimated sufficiently well.
 We suppose, however, that a satisfactory estimation of the dependence structure in the tail area is infeasible.
 Instead, we assume that practitioners who deal with the estimation problem share viewpoints on a collection of copulas that potentially capture extremal dependence.
 However, practitioners are uncertain about the appropriate choice among the available candidates.

 The family of copulas that describes tail dependence translates into a family of joint distributions of all positions and thus a collection of portfolio distributions.
-To combine the ingredients to joint distributions, we take a particularly elegant approach:

-The Distorted Mix (DM) method developed by \ci{LYY14} constructs a family of joint distributions from the marginal distributions, the copula in the central area and several candidate tail copulas.
+To combine the ingredients to joint distributions, we take a particularly elegant approach: The Distorted Mix (DM) method developed by \ci{LYY14} constructs a family of joint distributions from the marginal distributions, the copula in the central area and several candidate tail copulas.
 A DM copula is capable of handling the dependence in the center and in the tail separately.
-We use the DM method as the starting point for a construction of a convex family of copulas and a corresponding set of joint distributions.
+We use the DM method as the starting point for a construction of a convex family of copulas and a corresponding set of joint distributions.\footnote{ Simple mixture approaches were previously considered in the literature, but are less flexible than the DM approach.
+An early contribution with an application to financial markets is \ci{hu2006}.}

 Once a family of joint distributions of the positions is given, downside risk in the face of uncertainty can be computed employing a classical worst case approach.
 To quantify downside risk, we focus on robust average value at risk (AV@R).
 The risk measure AV@R is the basis for the computation of capital requirements in both the Swiss solvency test and Basel III.
 As revealed by the axiomatic theory of risk measures, AV@R has many desirable properties such as coherence and sensitivity to tail events, see \ci{SF}.
 In addition, AV@R is m-concave on the level of distributions, see \ci{BB15}, and admits the application of well-known optimization techniques as described in \ci{RU00} and \ci{RU02}.
-Our model setup leads to a continuous stochastic optimization problem to which we apply a combination of stochastic approximation and sample average approximation.
-We explain how these techniques may be used to reduce the dimension of the mixture space of copulas.
-We discuss the solution technique in detail and illustrate its applicability in several examples.
-The main contributions of the paper are: \begin{itemize} \item[I.~~] For a given family of copulas modelling tail dependence, we describe a DM framework that conveniently allows worst case risk assessment. \item[II.~] We provide an efficient algorithm that a) numerically computes the worst case risk and b) identifies worst case copulas in a lower-dimensional mixture space. \item[III.]
-We apply our framework to financial markets and cyber risk: \begin{enumerate} \item Our results indicate that tail risk can be captured very well by the DM method, if a sufficient amount of tail data is available. \item If only few data are available and uncertainty about tail dependence is high, the suggested algorithm efficiently characterizes the worst case within the chosen class of copulas. \end{enumerate} \end{itemize}